PISAresearch/pisa/dataregistry/EIP-Draft.md

  * **Store Data** A smart contract can store data using dataregsitry.setData(id, bytes), where *id* is an identifier for the record
  * **Fetch Data** Another smart contract can look up the data using dataregistry.fetchRecord(datashard, sc, id, index).

 To enforce temporary data persistence, there may be two or more DataShards.
 The DataRegistry will rotate which DataShard is used to store data based on a fixed interval (i.e. every week a new datashard is used).
-This lets us delete and re-create the DaaShard when it is selected to store new data.
+This lets us delete and re-create the DataShard when it is selected to store new data.
 Thus it lets us guarantee that data will remain in the registry for a minimum period of time *INTERVAL* and eventually it will be discarded when the DataShard is reset.

 Inside a DataShard, all data is stored based on the mapping: